julian-molina/Documentation/_includes/trading_engine/trading-engine.md

 <!--------------------------------------------- CONTENT starts -->

+You will use this hierarchy for two main purposes:

+* **To let your trading systems access the information processed by the trading bot.** This allows strategies to keep track of and react to current and past events&mdash;including those involving the exchange, such as orders placed or filled&mdash;as the bot is running.

-The hierarchy provides users with a visual environment to keep track of the actions of the trading bot.
-By analyzing runtime information, users may gain a detailed understanding of what happens, when, and why, throughout a trading session.
+* **To keep track of the actions of the trading bot via the design space visual environment and panels over the charts.** By analyzing runtime information, you may gain a detailed understanding of what happens, when, and why, throughout a trading session.

 The hierarchy exposes&mdash;literally&mdash;all the information processed by the trading bot, providing a comprehensive feedback loop to trading systems and analysis capabilities to users.

-{% include tip.html content="There may be more than one trading engine in a workspace.
-Cloning the default trading engine is the best way to start a new one." %}

 <!--------------------------------------------- CONTENT ends -->